Yes You Can Bring Your Crochet Hooks & Scissors on the Plane

 “ I’ve had my nail clippers confiscated!” – S.A

-“ They’d give me hard time with my 25mm knitting needles, but my crochet stuff was fine” – N.H
+“ They’d give me a hard time with my 25mm knitting needles, but my crochet stuff was fine” – N.H

 “ Kept my hooks inside my yarn” – T.J